OscarB7/pihole-terraform/README.md

 - Add more than one client to the WireGuard server.
 - Add budget or spending limit for OCI in case of unexpected charges.
 - Run process in the containers as non-root.
-- Add Cloudflare container for Pi-hole to use DNS over HTTPS.
 - Create a key to encrypt boot volume. kmsKeyId

 See the [open issues](https://github.com/OscarB7/pihole-terraform/issues) for a complete list of proposed features (and known issues).